modelica/fmi-standard.org/CONTRIBUTING.md

 ## Adding a news post

-To create a post, add a file to the `_posts` directory with the following format:
+To create a post, add a file to `/content/news/` with the following format:

 ```
 YEAR-MONTH-DAY-title.MARKUP